German government cuts 2021 economic growth forecast to 3%

-BERLIN (AP) — The German government on Wednesday revised its growth forecast for this year down to 3% as Europe’s biggest economy faces persistent headwinds from the coronavirus pandemic.
+BERLIN (AP) — The German government on Wednesday cut its growth forecast for this year to 3% as Europe’s biggest economy faces persistent headwinds from the coronavirus pandemic.

 In late October, the government had forecast growth of 4.4% this year.
 The country started a partial shutdown shortly afterward and deepened it in mid-December.
 That lockdown, Germany’s second, is still in place.